django-cms/docs/docs/introduction/01-install.rst

 Setup Docker (Step 1)
 *********************

-Install docker from `here <https://docs.docker.com/get-docker/>`_
+Install docker from `here <https://docs.docker.com/get-docker/>`_.
+If you have not used docker in the past, please read `this introduction on docker <https://docs.docker.com/get-started/>`_.

 Run the demo project in docker (Step 2)
 ****************************************

-Info: The `demo project <https://github.com/django-cms/django-cms-quickstart>`_ is a minimal Django project with some additional requirements in the requirements.txt.
+Info: The `demo project <https://github.com/django-cms/django-cms-quickstart/tree/support/cms-4.1.x>`_ is a minimal Django project with some additional requirements in the ``requirements.txt``.

-For more details see its Open the terminal application on your computer and go to a safe folder (i.e. cd ~/Projects), then
+For more details see its Open the terminal application on your computer and go to a safe folder (i.e. ``cd ~/Projects``), then

 .. code-block:: bash

       git clone git@github.com:django-cms/django-cms-quickstart.git

       cd django-cms-quickstart
       git switch -t origin/support/cms-4.1.x
       docker compose build web